HIPAA, marketing and advertising: How to run compliant campaigns in healthcare

 The benefits of a first-party data marketing strategy include:

-- Accuracy – First-party data is more accurate because you obtain it directly from your patients, unlike third-party data that is often aggregated from various data sets.
+• Data accuracy – First-party data is more accurate because you obtain it directly from your patients, unlike third-party data that is often aggregated from various data sets.
 Also, this data comes from your audience, making it more relevant to your business.

-A HIPAA-compliant CDP can be beneficial because it lets organizations combine data from multiple touchpoints, including your analytics, email marketing software, customer management platforms, consent managers, offline sources and more.
 This helps companies connect siloed data to create unified patient records and opens up many possibilities for effective marketing activities to improve users’ digital experiences.
 CDPs can store consent centrally and use it to ensure compliance across all connected downstream systems.

 How to find a HIPAA-compliant marketing vendor

 A BAA is a contract between a HIPAA-covered organization and its business associates.
 It obliges both sides of the contract to protect PHI and comply with the guidelines provided by HIPAA.
-This means ensuring the proper standards of data encryption, private hosting, data minimization options, and other safety measures demanded by the act.
+This means ensuring the proper standards of data encryption, private hosting, data minimization options, and other safety measures required by the act.

 Keep in mind that signing a BAA is not a universal solution – evaluate the marketing platform’s agreement, terms of service, and data management processes diligently.